henpatsi/NoorWasHere/README.md

 # Noor Was Here

-Made using Godot in one week for the Brackeys Game Jam 2024.2
+Made using Godot, originally in one week for the Brackeys Game Jam 2024.2

 You can play the game on [itch.io](https://tupperwarefan.itch.io/noor)!